Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/pagination.md

 #### Usage

 Here's an example of how you can use our responsive mixin to specify breakpoint `pagination-max-items` numbers for specific elements.
 This is the default behavior for our page-specific elements.

+Be sure to use unrelated media queries, otherwise there might be issues with some overlapping rules due to half-hardcoded Sass rules.

 {{< scss-docs name="pagination-mixin-use" file="site/assets/scss/_component-examples.scss" >}}